AntCPLab/OpenCoral/README.md

   al.](https://eprint.iacr.org/2020/1330)).
 You can activate it by adding `program.use_trunc_pr = True` at the beginning of your high-level program.

+- Larger number of parties: ATLAS scales better than the plain Shamir protocol, and Temi scale better than Hemi or Semi.

 - Minor variants: Some command-line options change aspects of the protocols such as: